bjaggi/flinksql-int-test/README.md

 - Expected in Q2/2025
 - Current workaround: Using `SELECT` instead of `CREATE TABLE AS SELECT`
 - There may be timeout errors to schema registry, if you see these errors either retry or delete the kafka topic
+- The string-based set comparison has the following limitations:
+  - Special characters in strings may affect comparison
+  - Complex data types (arrays, maps, nested structures) may not compare correctly
+  - Timestamp formats must match exactly
+  - Null values are filtered out
+  - Order of fields in rows is not considered
-- the actual vs expected data comparison logic has limitations(special characters/numbers/arrays...), if you code fails.
-Compare the actual vs expected data and try fixing the code :) .
+  If you encounter comparison issues, check the actual vs expected data format and adjust accordingly.

 ## Best Practices
 1. Create one test case per scenario